SteveJustin1963/tec-FORTH/README.md

 - JH's Firth https://github.com/jhlagado/firth is just over 4k ROM, with some hacking maybe can get it under 4k
 - TEC-1 mod for 4k (https://github.com/SteveJustin1963/tec-4krom-12kram-mod), or use Grant Searls Z80 system.
 - JH's Zedforth https://github.com/jhlagado/zedforth is working wip, maybe 2k target, not sure
-- or MINT will fit in 1k ROM
+- or https://github.com/SteveJustin1963/tec-MINT that will fit in 2k ROM.
+This is the best path to forth for the tec-1.